TrackyRaul/2020_5CI__team3_Farkas/docs/user_guide.md

 ### Inserting events

 Now let's see how to insert an event.
-In the "Inserisci evento" section, you have to describe the event you are going to insert, then you have to set the date, the start time, the end time, the classes that are going to participate at that event and the classroom where the event will take place (This is usually used only by the school staff).
+In the "Inserisci evento" section, you have to describe the event you are going to insert, then you have to set the date, the start time, the end time, the classes that are going to attend that event and the classroom where the event will take place (This is usually used only by the school staff).

 ![1](images/10.jpeg)